 Poor credit might seem like a deal-breaker for your business, but you still have financing options.
-Some online lenders will work with businesses with average or bad credit.
+Some online lenders will work with businesses that have average or bad credit.
 You can also try invoice factoring or equipment financing if your business situation fits.
-If you’re in an especially tight spot, a merchant cash advance can get you money fast, but the high interest rate will cost you money moving forward.
+If you’re in an especially tight spot, a merchant cash advance can get you money fast, but the high-interest rate will cost you money moving forward.

 Don’t forget—business owners aren’t limited to bank loans or online lenders.
 Small businesses can (and often do) start with personal savings or a little investment from family members.
 Business loan microlenders might help you if you fit their organization’s unique mission.
 And angel investors (individuals that invest in the start of your business for a stake in the company) or crowdfunding sites can also help certain businesses get seed funds.

 Hopefully you feel a bit more prepared to tackle the funding problem your small business faces.
 One of the many business loans listed here could be just what your company needs to score a financing victory.

 If your own business has experienced a financing victory using a business loan, we’d love to hear about it in the comments section!